troy-lewis/showcase/README.md

-### Welcome!
-This repository serves as a curated collection of security detections and content I've developed.

 ## Platforms

 * **CrowdStrike Falcon:** Indicators of Attack (IOA), NG-SIEM dashboards, and CrowdStrike Query Language (CQL) queries developed for detections, host management metrics, and platform automation.